snabbdom/snabbdom/examples/carousel-svg/README.md

+This carousel example uses `style transform` and `transition` to rotate a group of SVG triangles.

+Also, the color of each triangle changes when you hover or click/tap it.

 I built the build.js using npm and browserify.

 In my local copy of the snabbdom project root I did these preparations: